Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

-At this point the original title is inaccurate.
+this point the original title is inaccurate.
 There no longer is just 10 books... but 55.
 And that's only the endpoints of the book tree.

 # Short summary:
 Have you ever fought to yourself "Man, I really could use over a 100 different rail intersections...
 Oh!
 And make it double by putting some solar panels here and there"?
 If not - worry not for I did.
 And then I found a week to bring it to life.
 Basically, it's a "Modular Rail System" with "Absolute Reference Point" enabled for "Chunk Aligned Network" like benefits, several intersections that most people will probably never find a use for, but they're still here just in case.
 Each intersection has one duplicate with solar panels and accumulators taking up the free space between the lanes.
 If you wonder - no, those are not all possible intersections for their size.
 Speaking of size, train length that will have the best time on those rails is 6 but nothing stops you from using other lengths.
 2, 3 & 12 are just behind.
 Everything is kept highly upgradable.
 On top of that, you can find stations for aforementioned train sizes (includes LTN variants) and a kit to make new ones, as well as some basic stackers.
 Everything is spiced up with rich text.